Court Caseload Rankings

 Methodology

-Which Singapore court handles the most cases?
+Which Singapore court has the most reported judgments in this dataset?